 Really.
-After all, feedback loops and heartstorm sessions are the reason we’ve got resources today that teachers and students actually love.
+After all, feedback loops and heartstorm sessions are the reason we’ve got teaching resources today that educators love.
+So share your perspective anytime!

 What is the role of an educator?
 Why does teaching matter?
 Why do some of us choose to become teachers and others don’t?
 What are the perceptions, biases, and judgments about teaching?